yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_demo.md

 ```

 The **Traffic Monitor** tab on the API Gateway Manager (`https://localhost:8090`) is an excellent place to view and troubleshoot the message flows.
 For more details, see [Monitor services in API Gateway Manager](/docs/apigtw_admin/monitor_service/#monitor-services-in-api-gateway-manager).

-You can now move on to configuring use cases suitable for your implementation.